-Indoor plants have returned as a popular décor trend frequenting social media feeds.
-These living organisms go beyond pleasing visuals to improve overall well-being in surprising ways.
-Listed below are three beneficial interactions with indoor plants:
+Indoor plants have returned as a popular décor trend frequenting social media feeds and boosting our overall health.
+Listed below are three beneficial and surprising ways that plants can impact our well-being.

 Plants produce fresh oxygen, purify air toxins and increase the humidity of our living spaces through the natural processes of photosynthesis and transpiration.
 Without these processes, human life would cease to exist.